Serving

 5. Chop CILANTRO ROOT (or stems) fine.
 Pound to thin flakes (and/or pulp) in the mortar, then add to the Galangal mix.

 6. Slice CHILIS very thin.
-Put in a separate bowl.
+Chop CHILI LEAVES (if used).
+Mix and put in a separate bowl.

-7. Crush, slice and chop GARLIC fine.
-Slice SHALLOTS, very thin and chop fine.
-Pound both to a pulp in the mortar, then scrape into a bowl separate from the other three.
+7. Crush, GARLIC and chop fine.
+Slice SHALLOTS very thin and chop fine.
+Pound both to a pulp in the mortar, then scrape into a bowl separate from the other ingredients.

 8. Run the Galangal mix in your mini-prep food processor (a blender will also work but is too noisy for my taste) until it's as fine as it's going to get.

-9. Add Chilis and continue to process until finely blended.
+9. Add Chili mix. continue to process until finely blended.
 You may need to stop and scrape down the sides a few times.

 10. Add Shallot mix and continue to process, but now it's going to be sticky so you definitely need to stop and scrape down the sides frequently.